eryph-org/samples/winlab/README.md

 2. Execute script `setup.ps1` in a **elevated** command prompt.

 The setup script will setup a eryph configuration and a project for the lab.
 Then it will bootstrap the domain controller and management VM.
+A dedicated client is created automatically so that you can access the project without administrative privileges after running the setup.

 You can also add additional member with the `Build-Member` powershell script.
 It accepts either a Windows Server Version (2019,2022,2025) or a parent name to build a member of your choice.
 The script is only necessary for orchestration / checking state of member, so you can also just deploy your own catlet into the domain using the `member.yaml` catlet as template.